XiuhaoZhong/CSJMediaParser/documents/develop_records-Read_before_coding.md

 ### 2025-06-23
 1. I upgraded ffmpeg to latest version, and x264/x265/fdk-aac libraries into ffmpeg
-2. After thinking about the current constructre, there should be some improvement.
+2. After thinking about the current constructre, there should be some improvements.
     1. Separate the UI logic and media logic, as far, the CSJPlayerKernel is separated from UI
     2. Media data parsering and analysing should be improved, the operations should be executed during the playing process, so this is a big point.

+### 2025-06-24
+1. I start to recreate the constructure of current project, the main thoughts:
+    1. Add a layer named CSJMediaEngine, and provides the interfaces that are used to deal multimedia, currently the main interfaces are CSJMediaPlayer and CSJMediaEngineInfo.
+    2. CSJMediaPlayer will take place previous player
+    3. CSJMediaEngineInfo provides interfaces to check the supportings in the current media engine.
+These supportings include media file type, video/audio format, video/audio decoder and encoder, network protocols and so on.
+2. I make the basis constructure of the CSJMediaEngine, and plan to archine it as an dynamic library, thus, it can be update convenient.
+3. This is the major that current phase needed to be done.
+4. You'd better make constructure images and documents to record the details.